pathbreak/linode-cluster-toolkit/README.rst

 Both the toolkit library and LinodeTool are part of the same Python package.

+Python 3 or Python 2 should be installed on the machine where the toolkit or linodetool are executed.
+Python is usually already installed in most modern Linux distributions.

 Until this package is published to PyPI, install it using ``pip`` to pull from this GitHub repo: